Who are Undocumented Students?

 DACA is the name used for a process announced by the Secretary of Homeland Security on June 15, 2012.
 Under this process if an individual came to the U.S. as a child and meets several key guidelines he/she can request consideration of deferred action.
 "Deferred action" refers to a decision to delay or put off removal action of an individual.
 DACA may be granted for a period of two years and may be renewed under certain circumstances.
 DACA does not provide an individual with lawful status; however, recipients may obtain work authorization and a Social Security number.
 Visit the Department of Homeland Security website for more information about DACA.

 Undocumented Student Support and Resources

 As we live out Illinois Tech’s mission statement and uphold our commitment to diversity where we value, respect and appreciate the different backgrounds of our community, we are proud of our commitment to provide support and resources for current and prospective undocumented students, their families, and allies.
 This page has information regarding enrollment at Illinois Tech, financial institutional support, scholarships, employment, outside resources and much more.
-Please review the different areas to get answers to your questions and visit this page often for additional information and updates.
+Please review the different sections on our website including our News section to learn more about available resources and events.

 Tuition and Fees

 Illinois Tech is a private university, tuition is the same for residents of the state of Illinois as well as out of state and U.S. non-citizen.
 Visit the Student Accounting website for tuition and fees, billing, payment plans, 1098T Form, etc.